SAP-samples/teched2022-IN262/exercises/ex0/README.md

 # Launch Integation Assessment Tool

-In the following section, you would be launching the Integration Assessment Tool from Integration Suite Cockpit.
+In the following section, you would be launching the Integration Assessment Tool from the SAP Integration Suite Cockpit.

 ## Launching Tool Steps

 Run through the following steps
-1. Logon to the Integration Suite using the UserID and Password provided to you and click Continue
+1. Logon to the SAP Integration Suite using the UserID and Password provided to you and click Continue
 <br><img src="/exercises/ex0/images/Ex1_Logon.png" width=60% height=60%>
 <!-- [Launch Integrtion Suite](https://teched-us01.integrationsuite.cfapps.us10-002.hana.ondemand.com/) -->

-2. This will take you to the landing page of Integration Suite
+2. This will take you to the landing page of SAP Integration Suite
 <br><img src="/exercises/ex0/images/Ex1_Landing_Page.png" width=60% height=60%>

-3. Click “Manage and provide Integration technology guidance” to launch Integration Assessment Tool
+3. Click “Manage and provide Integration technology guidance” to launch the Integration Assessment Tool
 <br><img src="/exercises/ex0/images/Ex1_Select_INTAS.png" width=60% height=60%>

 4. This would launch the Integration Assessment Tool